doximity/super_spreader/README.md

 That said, it's **not** common to need a tool like SuperSpreader.
 Many backfills are better handled through SQL or Rake tasks.
 SuperSpreader should only be used when the additional complexity is warranted.
 Before using a shiny tool, **please stop and consider the tradeoffs**.

 The primary criterion to consider is whether the backfill in question is _long-running_.
 If you estimate it would take at least a couple of days to complete, it makes sense to consider SuperSpreader.
 Another good reason to consider this tool is _code reuse_.
 If you already have Ruby-land code that would be difficult or impossible to replicate in SQL, it makes sense to use SuperSpreader, assuming the equivalent Rake task would be impractical.

+## How do I use it?

+TODO

+## Roadmap

+#### Allow for multiple concurrent backfills

+Currently, SuperSpreader can only backfill using a single scheduler.
+This means that only one backfill can run at a given time, which requires coordination amongst engineers.
+The scheduler and configuration needs to be changed to allow for multiple concurrent backfills.

 ## Installation